limbo666/Arduino_Heartbeat/README.md

 Installation
 ------------

-To use either library, download the zip file and extract it into your Arduino libraries directory.
+To use either library, download the zip file (from release page https://github.com/limbo666/Arduino_Heartbeat/releases/tag/First_Release) and extract it into your Arduino libraries directory.
 Each library directory should be named according to the library: "Heartbeat" or "HeartbeatPlus".

 Heartbeat Library
 -----------------